Khlong Chak Phra subdistrict: Local legend

 Khlong Chak Phra has a local legend about a ghost named Phi Yai Wan (ผียายหวาน, "ghost of Mrs. Wan"), a pregnant woman whose story resembles that of the famous Mae Nak Phra Khanong.
 Like Mae Nak, she reportedly died while pregnant, and her spirit is said to haunt people, especially tuk-tuk and taxi drivers, at night.
 Witnesses claim she appears in eerie ways; for example, she might hail a cab, then suddenly vanish without a trace, or appear hanging upside down from a tree.
 Her story is believed to be true, with the incident said to have occurred around 1970–71.
-According to the tale, she was a local woman who was shot and killed by her possessive husband near the railway tracks by Taling Chan Junction and Wat Taling Chan, Some say, however, that she hanged herself.
+According to the tale, she was a local trader who was shot and killed by her possessive husband near the railway tracks by Taling Chan Junction and Wat Taling Chan, Some say, however, that she hanged herself.

 Today, an old wooden boat, believed to have belonged to Yai Wan, is still preserved at Wat Champa in Bang Ramat.

 One man who claims to have experienced the haunting firsthand said it happened in 1975.
 The ghost he encountered was a woman named Daeng Wan (แดงหวาน), whom he considered his sister-in-law.
 She had been fatally shot by her husband in the early morning, after he mistook her for a fishing cat that had been pestering the area.
 The boat, believed to be Yai Wan's, was actually his own; he later donated it to Wat Champa because it was haunted.
 According to this man's own account, Daeng Wan's spirit still rows the canal beside Wat Champa at night.